By +Bob DeMarco

 All of this also applies to things like taking a shower, or brushing teeth.
 You have to figure out why the person is saying "no".

 Here is a tip.
 Say less.
 Stick out your hand and lead.
+Become a guide, not a boss.

-When it comes to the shower, I always use the "hook".
+When it comes to for the shower, I always use the "hook".
 I don't say, "lets take a shower".
 I say, "lets take a shower and then we will get something to eat".

-So, we are not going to take a shower, we are going to get something "good" to eat, and the shower is only a step in the process.
+Dotty might only hear the last part and assume -- she is going to get something "good" to eat, and the shower is only a step in the process.

 You'll know you made it when you start to chuckle at yourself, or laugh as you tell a friend a story, instead of "venting".